Chapter 12:

 Seven Years Ago

-"You're already 18 but your room still looks virgin as ever."
+"Dang it, Kazuma.
+You're already 18 but your room still looks virgin as ever."

 "Please don't."

 How is she not being cute on purpose?
+I gulped hard enough for it to hurt.

-"Yeah, well where are they now?"
+"Well where are they now?"

 "Probably with their boyfriends."

-We fiddled on our phones for a bit.
+We tinkered on our phones for a bit.
 Noriko had a habit of inviting herself over and I never had the alpha energy to say no—it didn't matter today though.
 I knew she visited for a different reason than normal.

 "So, were you serious about what you said?"
 I asked her.

+Crap.
 "Did you at least like, think about it?"

+Noriko paused for a moment.
 "I've thought about killing myself since I was a kid, Kazuma.
 Don't doubt me."

 At least until now.

-"It's all fine!"
+"Yup!
+It's all fine!"
 Noriko's bubbly-self reemerged, full of vigor.
-"You're the one person it's hard for me to stay mad at!"
+"You're the one person it's hard to stay mad at.
+We're similar after all."

-"Thanks?"
-There has to be some way to change her mind!
+"Thanks?
+Haha . . . " There's gotta be some way to change her mind!
 Let a teacher know?
 Try to contact her parents?
 Even I've never considered suicide!
-She's serious about this!
+This is serious!

-"I've seen how you look at me; it's just like all the other boys, but only you don't disgust me.
+"I've seen how you look at me: it's just like all the other boys.
+But only you don't disgust me.
 You wanna do things, right?
 I'd let you."

-"Noriko—" I wanted her, I always had.
-My chest contracted and expanded, straining to channel my breathing.
-Everything about her tempted me: the way gravity listed her breasts sideways as she lay, how her nape peeked through slivers of silver hair, the way her glossy lips remained parted as she panted waiting for me—
+My chest contracted and expanded, straining to channel my breaths.
+I could only focus on defenseless Noriko on the bed.
+Everything about her tempted me: the way gravity listed her large breasts sideways as she lay, how her porcelain nape accentuated her silver hair, the long length of her eyelashes that fluttered with every blink, and the way her glossy lips remained parted as she panted waiting for me.

 "Kazuma?" she said, confused.